slurmulon/virtual-web-dev/README.md

 ### API Blueprint

 This is where [API Blueprint](https://apiblueprint.org) comes in.
-API Blueprint is a high-level description language (based on Markdown) for specifying the supported behaviors of a web APIs.
+API Blueprint is a high-level description language (based on Markdown) for specifying the supported behaviors of web APIs.
 It essentially becomes the **official technical documentation** of your API.

 It also supports JSON Schema, which gives you even more flexibility when it comes to thoroughly mocking your APIs.